Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Nodal cubics in the projective plane

-where the first factor is $m(\sigma)=1$, the factor $5$ is the number of reducible curves with two components in the pencil of curves of class $D_0+3F$ passing through $5$ given points in $\mathbb{F}_1$ (as in (ii)), the factor $\frac{1}{2}$ again is the permutation factor for the branches of the node coming from the relative splitting formula, the factor $(3+0)$ comes from the diagonal of $\mathbb{F}_1$ in the divisor equation, with either $3$ or $0$ depending on $e$ adjacent to $v_1$ or $v_1'$, and the last factor $1$ is the number of conics through $5$ points in $\PP^2$.
+where the first factor is $m(\sigma)=1$, the factor $5$ is the number of reducible curves with two components in the pencil of curves of class $D_0+3F$ passing through $5$ given points in $\mathbb{F}_1$ (as in (ii)), the factor $(3+0)$ comes from the diagonal of $\mathbb{F}_1$ in the divisor equation, with either $3$ or $0$ depending on $e$ adjacent to $v_1$ or $v_1'$, and the last factor $1$ is the number of conics through $5$ points in $\PP^2$.